Black voters could save Biden’s campaign once again

 After Biden became the Democratic nominee, some Black leaders and activists criticized him for taking the Black vote for granted.

-“I kind of complained to the [Democratic National Committee],” said Rev. Greg Lewis, executive director of Souls to the Polls, a faith-based movement to register and educate voters.
+“I kind of complained to the [Democratic National Committee],” said the Rev. Greg Lewis, executive director of Souls to the Polls, a faith-based movement to register and educate voters.
 “I said you’re not fighting hard enough . . . you can’t assume that they’re automatically going to go out and support you.
 They don’t believe that this system cares about them.”

 Albright, the voting rights advocate, felt Biden could have pushed back harder on Trump’s efforts to peel away Black male voters, especially young Black men, by raising issues like economic development and criminal justice reform.
 (Trump has cited work on those two fronts to falsely claim he has done more for the Black community than any president since Abraham Lincoln.)